by Dr. Diane Rogers

 Her first book, Stand Tall, made its debut at the 2008 Seeds of Compassion Conference in Seattle, Washington featuring His Holiness the 14th Dalai Lama.
 A week after the book’s release, the State of Washington selected Stand Tall as an official teaching resource for compassionate education.
 Diane’s other published works include Emerge, A Story of Confidence, and When We All Stand Tall.

-Diane divides her time between her beloved places: Southern California, Sydney, Australia, and aboard a sailboat in the Mediterranean, where she blogs about her travels.
+Diane divides her time between Southern California, Sydney, Australia, and Mediterranean Europe.
+Follow her travels on Instagram @drdianerogers.

 *O.C.
 Writers is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on the book links anywhere on this site, we earn a small commission from your purchase.